Prof Stephen Shute

 |download vCarddownload vCard to your mobile|

-Professor Stephen Shute became Head of the School of Law, Politics and Sociology at the University of Sussex in October 2009.
-Before moving to Sussex he spent 15 years at the University of Birmingham where he served as Deputy Pro-Vice-Chancellor and Dean of Arts and Social Sciences and was part of the Vice-Chancellor’s Senior Management Team and a member of the University’s Strategic Management Committee.
-At Birmingham he also chaired several senior University committees, including the Academic Policy and Regulations Committee, the Programme Approval and Review Committee, and the University’s Redundancy Committee, and was Director of the University’s Institute of Judicial Administration.
-Before moving to Birmingham, he was a Fellow and Tutor in Law at Corpus Christi College, Oxford.
+Professor Stephen Shute became Pro-Vice-Chancellor for Planning and Resources at the University of Sussex in October 2014.
+He has strategic responsibility for resources, planning, innovation, and sustainability at the University.
+He is also academic lead for HR issues and for equality and diversity.
+Prior to taking up this role, Professor Shute was Head of the School of Law, Politics and Sociology, having been appointed to that post in October 2009.
+Between March and September 2014 he served as Pro-Vice-Chancellor for the Social Sciences.
+Before moving to Sussex, Professor Shute spent 15 years at the University of Birmingham where he served as Deputy Pro-Vice-Chancellor and Dean of Arts and Social Sciences and was part of the Vice-Chancellor’s Senior Management Team.
+At Birmingham he chaired several senior University committees, including the Academic Policy and Regulations Committee, the Programme Approval and Review Committee, and the University’s Redundancy Committee He was also Director of the University’s Institute of Judicial Administration.
+Before moving to Birmingham, Professor Shute was a Fellow in Law at Corpus Christi College, Oxford.

 Professor Shute's academic work, which focuses on criminal law and criminal justice, has been referred to in many scholarly books and articles.
-His research on high-risk offenders and parole (carried out jointly with Roger Hood) was influential in the debates in the House of Lords on the Crime (Sentences) Act 1997, his work on parole decision-making (also with Roger Hood) formed the focus for the Government's 2001 Comprehensive Review of Parole, and his work on unduly lenient sentences prompted the Lord Chief Justice, in January 2000, to revise the practice directions that govern the allocation of cases in the Crown Court.
+His research on high-risk offenders and parole (carried out jointly with Roger Hood) was influential in the debates in the House of Lords on the Crime (Sentences) Act 1997; his research on parole decision-making (also with Roger Hood) formed the focus for the Government's 2001 Comprehensive Review of Parole as well as influencing the Select Committee on Public Accounts and changing the way the Parole Board approached information gathering and risk assessment.
+His research on unduly lenient sentences prompted the Lord Chief Justice, in January 2000, to revise the practice directions that govern the allocation of cases in the Crown Court.
+His research on satellite tracking of high-risk offenders has been influential in the development of Home Office policy and his research on inspection has influenced criminal justice inspection practice.
 He has given numerous lectures and seminars at universities and international conferences in the United Kingdom and across the world.